PEsteves8/mrmdb/README.md

 An aggregator for iMDB, RottenTomatoes and Metacritic reviews.

-Being developed to make my life easier and as a sandbox to learn ES6, Angular 1.x and Sass
+Being developed as a way to practice ES6, Angular 1.x and Sass.

+Also, it makes my life easier when choosing a movie to watch.